prashanti-19/PL-Tooth-Tracker/README.md

 ---

-## 6. Where the data lives — read this part

-All data is stored in `localStorage`, in the browser, **on her phone only**.
-Nothing is uploaded.
-There is no server, no account, no cloud, no sync.

-### What that means, plainly

-**Safe:**
-- Refreshing the page
-- Closing the app
-- Restarting the phone
-- Updating the app on GitHub
-- Being offline

-**Destroys everything:**
-- Clearing Safari history and website data
-- **Deleting the home screen icon** — the data goes with it
-- Getting a new phone (nothing transfers by itself)
-- Using it in Private Browsing

-**Looks empty but isn't:**
-- Opening the site in Safari when she normally uses the home screen icon
-- Opening it in Chrome
-- Opening it on a different device

 ### The iOS 7-day rule

 Safari deletes locally-stored data after seven days without interacting with a site.
 This is Apple's anti-tracking policy and it has killed data for plenty of web apps.